-- story and photos by Greg Matusoff
+- story by Greg Matusoff

 I still love to shop for clothes, and I always have, but now I do it a bit differently - I live for the hunt of sales and bargains.
 I love the idea of getting more for less, and ultimately spending less leaves more for other interests.

 Please don't misunderstand me, clothes shopping is not my first priority.
 But I have always been a bit of a clothes horse and a label snob.
 I am a sucker when it comes to certain labels and I always will be.
 But while living in New York, thrifting opened my eyes to a whole new way of shopping.

 Unfortunately resale shops sometimes get a bad rap.
 Some people are uncomfortable with purchasing used clothes or even walking in the door - other than to donate.
 But trust me, you'll see all kinds of folks at the thrift store and will likely bump into a few of your friends there, too.

 After some great scores (think $17 Gucci hi-tops, a vintage Oleg Cassini pin stripe suit for $25, and Ralph Lauren Purple Label wool trench coat for $34), I've found some tried and true methods for setting yourself up for a great day thrifting.

 If you're ready to take the plunge, follow these seven steps to become a thrifting aficionado.